wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 Use the EdgeCmd command line utility to configure and administer Edge Data Store on Linux and Windows.
 You can accomplish the same operations with EdgeCmd that you can accomplish with REST calls.

+**Note:** The following EdgeCmd utility locations are based on the installation instructions in [Install EdgeCmd utility](xref:Installedgecmd).

 Location on Windows:

 ```cmd